 The Acropolis Museum hosts two shops, one at the ground floor level and one next to the Museum Restaurant on the second floor.
 The shop at the ground level features a broad selection of postcards, paper goods and high-quality children’s gifts, books, games and puzzles.
 The second-floor Shop offers a wide range of book titles, as well as beautiful souvenirs and gifts.

 Families should know

-- Do not forget to take your ID or passport with you in order to be able to get the family pack for free from the Information Desk located at the entrance of the museum
+- Bring an ID or passport with you in order to obtain the Family Back Pack for free from the Information desk located at the entrance of the museum